 How To Edit Your WordPress User Profile

-The Users Profile screen lets you edit your name and how it will be displayed on your website or blog, your e-mail address for administrative purposes, and other personal information and optional settings related to your WordPress user account.
+Your WordPress Users Profile screen lets you edit your name and how to display it on your website or blog, your e-mail address for administrative purposes, other contact details, and additional options.

-Hover over this area with your mouse and it will expand with an image of your Gravatar, your name and username, and links to your “Profile Screen” and a “Log Out” link …
+Hover over this panel with your mouse and it expands to display an image of your Gravatar, your name and username, and links pointing to your “Profile Screen” and a “Log Out” link …

-You can also access your user profile using the main dashboard menu by going to Users > Your Profile …
+Alternatively, to access your user profile section using the main navigation menu, go to Users > Your Profile …

-The Profile page contains a number of subsections that let you view and edit information about your WordPress user account.
+The Profile screen contains a number of subsections that allow you to view and manage information about your user account.

 - Personal Options